RiccardoZappitelli/RCPepTelegram/README.md

 📋 Messaging
 bsend - Send custom text.
 id - Get Owner Chat ID.
+deletemessages - Deletes the specifed number of messages. deleteallmessages - Deletes all the messages in this session.
 🔒 Can't Open List
 cantopenadd - Adds process to cantopenlist. cantopenremove - Removes process from cantopenlist.